jestcrows/ethtaint/README.md

 `node bin/etherscan.js 0xEF8C7C725AA425DEee9999a03701c75b2872963f`

 Status and results will output to the command line.
 A list of identified tainted addresses will be written to `trace/SOURCEADDRESS`.
 Tracing will continue until all existing chain data has been exhausted.
 A full trace can take a long time.

+To use the web interface start the web server with `node web/server.js`.
+Open the interface in your browser at `http://localhost:7403/`.

 ## Development